 Amsterdam is one of Europe’s top city breaks, popular with people of all ages and all cultures.
 After being lucky enough to visit on various occasions I can understand why.
 The beautiful canals which flow through the heart of the city, which are framed with traditional tall and skinny dutch houses.
 The architecture of Amsterdam is beautiful, which along with the always friendly faces of the locals it is easy to understand why 14 million tourists choose to book a holiday to Amsterdam each year.

 However, higher prices come hand in hand with its popularity, while Amsterdam is not extremely expensive, it is not a cheap city to visit either.
-However visiting Amsterdam on a budget is possible, and over my last few visits I have picked up a few tips and tricks to make a trip to Amsterdam more affordable.
+Visiting Amsterdam on a budget is possible and over my last few visits I have picked up a few tips and tricks to make a trip to Amsterdam more affordable.
+This guide will help you plan how much spending money you need for a weekend in Amsterdam.

 If you are travelling to Amsterdam from the UK there are various ways to travel.